 One must never forget: money is property.
 Money is the symbol of your labor.

 The root of real wealth is production.

 Compulsory (as opposed to voluntary) taxation is a breach of property rights.
-It is also, again in the words of Bastiat, “legalized plunder.”
+It is also, as Bastiat put it, “legalized plunder.”